Does Closing a Credit Card Hurt Your Credit Score?

 Is closing a credit card bad?

-Closing a credit card isn’t usually bad, but it may lower your score in some situations.
-Instead, consider alternatives to closing your credit card like downgrading your card or negotiating with your card issuer.
+Closing a credit card isn’t usually bad, but it may lower your credit score in some situations.
+Instead, consider alternatives to closing your credit card, such as downgrading your card or negotiating with your card issuer.

 Is it better to cancel unused credit cards or keep them?

 In many scenarios, it’s preferable to just keep your credit card accounts open, even if you don’t regularly use them.
-This allows your average age of accounts to increase and also lowers your utilization ratio by having access to a higher total of available credit.
-Both of these factors can help build your credit score.
+This allows the average age of your accounts to increase and also lowers your utilization ratio as you have access to a higher total of available credit.
+Both of these factors can help build credit.

 Does closing a credit card with a zero balance affect your credit score?

-If you close a credit card, even if you have a $0 balance, your credit score might drop.
-This is because closing your card could lower your average age of accounts and/or increase your credit utilization ratio.
+When you close a credit card, even if you have a $0 balance, your credit score might drop.
+This is because closing your card could lower the average age of your accounts and/or increase your credit utilization ratio.
 Instead of canceling your credit card, consider negotiating with your card issuer for a lower interest rate or lower fees.

 How much does your credit score drop if you close a credit card?